flenniken/statictea/docs/parseNumber.md

 # parseInteger

 Parse the string and return the 64 bit signed integer and the position after the number.
-The number starts at the start parameter index.
+The number starts at the start index.
 Parsing stops at the first non-number character.
 Nothing is returned when the integer is out of range or the str is not a number.

 An integer starts with an optional minus sign, followed by a digit, followed by digits or underscores.
 The underscores are